Botanical Name: Commiphora molmol, Commiphora abbysinica, Commiphora myrrha

 It is thought to be a good herb to reduce cholesterol levels, though clinical studies are thus far inconclusive.

-Mixed with boric acid and boiling water, myrrh can be used as a gargle for oral inflammation, sore throat, and gum issues.
+Mixed with boric acid and boiling water, myrrh can be used as a gargle for oral inflammation, a sore throat, and gum issues.

 Myrrh gargles may also be beneficial in other mouth and throat diseases such as strep throat.